Project News

 The World Bank has also advanced Kenya some Sh25 billion to expand the capacity of the Uhuru Highway and to initiate a rapid bus transit and commuter rail system.

-According to the Kenya National Highways Authority, the major components of this project include the construction of two additional lanes from JKIA to Nyayo Stadium from where an double decker road with two lanes on either side will be erected to the roundabout.
+According to the Kenya National Highways Authority, the major components of this project include the construction of two additional lanes from JKIA to Nyayo Stadium from where a double-decker road with two lanes on either side will be erected to the roundabout.

-The project is aimed at easing traffic jam in Nairobi and facilitating faster movement of people and cargo transiting through the capital city.
+The project is aimed at easing traffic jams in Nairobi and facilitating faster movement of people and cargo transiting through the capital city.

 In the past five years, the Kenyan government has embarked on an ambitious infrastructure development program aimed at making Kenya the regional business hub.